Student Steven Caley and Carl Hester with horse during work placement

 Equine Performance

-UCAS Code: D427
+UC UCAS Code: D427

-Typical offer: 64-80 UCAS tariff points or equivalent
+Typical Offer: 64-80 UCAS tariff points or equivalent

 This hands-on course will give you the experience required to work within the performance horse industry.
 This could be as a top-level groom, yard manager, or as a coordinator within a governing body or industry organisation.
 You’ll focus on maximising equine performance with an emphasis on training, management, and the nutritional requirements of competing horses.
 Industry-focused modules will prepare you to make important decisions in your chosen career.